The Rape of the Sabine Women (Rubens)

 The Rape of the Sabine Women is a painting by Peter Paul Rubens.
 It is now in the Belfius Collection.
 It was commissioned by Philip IV of Spain in 1639 but was still incomplete on Rubens' death a year later.
 It was completed by the Brussels painter Gaspar de Crayer.

 Another version of this painting is now held by the National Gallery, London.

+The painting depicts the Rape of the Sabine Women from the mythological and historical era of ancient Rome when it was ruled by the first king Romulus.